insurance dispute arbitration in Waterport, New York 14571

 Arbitration Battle Over Flood Claim in Waterport, NY

-In the quiet town of Waterport, New York (14571), a dispute between homeowner Sarah Mitchell and Harborview Insurance unfolded in an arbitration that lasted months, testing patience and perseverance.
+In the quiet town of Waterport, New York (14571), a dispute between homeowner the claimant and Harborview Insurance unfolded in an arbitration that lasted months, testing patience and perseverance.
 In early April 2023, a severe storm caused unexpected flooding in Sarah’s basement, damaging her vintage furniture and personal belongings.
 Sarah promptly filed a claim with Harborview Insurance, her provider since 2015, seeking $48,500 in damages based on an independent contractor’s estimate.
 Harborview’s adjuster, however, valued the loss at only $22,700, citing policy limits and coverage exclusions related to flood damage.
-Complicating matters, the insurance policy clearly excluded “overland flooding” but covered plumbing leaks, creating a grey area since the water entered through a cracked window frame.
+Complicating matters, the insurance policy clearly excluded overland flooding” but covered plumbing leaks, creating a grey area since the water entered through a cracked window frame.
 After two months of back-and-forth negotiations and rejected settlement offers, Sarah agreed to arbitration in late June 2023, hoping for a faster resolution than court litigation.
 The arbitration was held in Rochester, four hours from Waterport, with retired judge Clara Reynolds as the arbitrator.
 The hearing spanned two days in August.
-Sarah presented detailed inventories and repair receipts, including expert testimony by a local contractor confirming the cause and scope of the damage.
+Sarah presented detailed inventories and repair receipts, including local businessesnfirming the cause and scope of the damage.
 Harborview countered with policy interpretations and questioned some item valuations.
 By September 2023, Judge Reynolds issued a binding decision.
 She found that while the flood exclusion applied to “natural flooding,” the water entering through the cracked window due to structural damage was covered under the policy’s “sudden and accidental water damage” clause.
 However, she limited recoverable damages to $35,200, considering depreciation and some uncovered items.
 Though disappointed not to receive the full $48,500, Sarah regarded the $35,200 award as a fair compromise.
 Harborview accepted the decision without appeal, appreciating the clarity arbitration provided versus drawn-out litigation.
 This dispute highlighted the importance of understanding policy language and the value of arbitration as an effective alternative dispute resolution method.
-For Sarah Mitchell, it was not just about money but restoring her home and peace of mind after a sudden disaster in Waterport’s close-knit community.
+For the claimant, it was not just about money but restoring her home and peace of mind after a sudden disaster in Waterport’s close-knit community.

 Tracy